Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 In furtherance of these aims, the Fraternity has recognized certain standards of attainment and gentlemanly conduct expressed in the ideals symbolically represented by the three Greek letters, Delta, Sigma, and Phi; and it shall be the constant endeavor of the brothers who may be called to preside over and govern the Fraternity, or its component chapter, to enforce the precepts of the Fraternity by every reasonable means within their power, and they, and each Brother of the Fraternity shall exemplify those principles by conduct as well as enforcement in order that the Fraternity may grow and prosper with honor to itself and that the world may ever be convinced of the sincerity of our purpose.

-We, the members of this organization, do ordain this constitution of the Zeta Nu Chapter Of Delta Sigma Phi, at Missouri State University, Springfield, Missouri, as the Constitution for the members of the Zeta Nu Chapter Of Delta Sigma Phi.
-The Zeta Nu Chapter Of Delta Sigma Phi will operate within the rules and regulations of Missouri State University, the guidelines established by the National Fraternity, the laws of the State of Missouri, and the laws of the United States of America.
+We, the members of this organization, do ordain this constitution of the Zeta Nu Chapter of Delta Sigma Phi, at Missouri State University, Springfield, Missouri, as the Constitution for the members of the Zeta Nu Chapter of Delta Sigma Phi.
+The Zeta Nu Chapter of Delta Sigma Phi will operate within the rules and regulations of Missouri State University, the guidelines established by the National Fraternity, the laws of the State of Missouri, and the laws of the United States of America.

 ## Article I - Purpose of Organization